SaherMuhamed/arp-spoofing-mitm/README.md

 ## Contributing
 Contributions are welcome!
 If you find any issues or have suggestions for improvements, feel free to submit a pull request.

-## Acknowledgements
-This script was inspired by the concepts of **ARP** spoofing and the usage of the scapy library.

-## Contact
-For any inquiries or questions, please contact me at sahermuhamed21@gmail.com.